appwrite/mcp-for-api/README.md

 }

 ```

+> Note: In case you see an `ENOENT uvx` error, ensure that `uvx` is added to the `PATH` environment variable on your system or use the full path to your `uvx` installation.

 Upon successful configuration, you should be able to see the server in the list of available servers in Claude Desktop.

 ![Claude Desktop Config](images/claude-desktop-integration.png)